SAP-archive/xf-application-mocks/commerce-mock-lite/README.md

 kubectl apply -f https://raw.githubusercontent.com/SAP/xf-application-mocks/master/commerce-mock-lite/deployment/kyma.yaml -n mocks
 ```

-These commands expose the UI and API of the mock via an `APIRule` resource and makes the UI accessible at `https://commerce-lite.{yourDomain}`.
+These commands expose the API of the mock via an `APIRule` resource and makes it accessible at `https://commerce-lite.{yourDomain}`.

 ## Run mock on Kubernetes